rehierl/node-tree-outliner/1-1-1-graph-theory/2-4-border-graph.md

 In the context of this discussion, `S` is in general formed as an induced subgraph of `G` (i.e. `(G[V(S)] == S)`).
 Because of that, `S` contains all the edges in `G` that have both of their endpoints in `S`.
-Because of that, the inner border graph `IBG(G,S)` is assumed to be empty.
+Because of that, the inner border graph `IBG(G,S)` is expected to be empty.

 * `(S == G[V(S)]) -> (IBG(G,S) == Ø)`

 Because of that, the term **border graph** `BG(G,S)` (or simply `BG`) is in general used to refer to the outer border graph `OBG(G,S)` (i.e. `(BG := OBG)`).

-Similar to the above, `S` is in general formed as a proper induced subgraph of `G`.
-The outer border graph between the two is therefore not required to be empty or to even hold a single edge.
+Similar to that, `S` is in general formed as a proper induced subgraph of `G`.
+The outer border graph between the two is therefore not required to be empty or to even have a single edge.
+That is, such a subgraph may or may not be a maximal component in `G`.

 Note that `(G == T)` is true if, and only if `S` is an induced subgraph of `G` (i.e. `(S == G[V(S)])`) and if `S` represents a maximal component in `G`.
-That is, `G` is any other case unequal to `T`.
+That is, `G` is in any other case unequal to `T`.

 * in general `(G == T + IBG(G,S) + OBG(G,S))`
 * `(G != T)` if `(IBG != Ø)` and/or `(OBG != Ø)`